Department of Pathology & Immunology

 Assistant Professor of Pathology and Immunology (primary appointment)

-Doctor of Medicine, New York University, 2013
+Doctor of Medicine, New York University School of Medicine, 2013

 Michael James Barratt, Ph.D.

-Doctor of Philosophy, Kings College London, 1994
+Doctor of Philosophy, King's College London, 1994

 Cory Thomas Bernadt, Ph.D., M.D.